brendony/logback-s3-rolling-policy/README.md

 * `awsAccessKey` Your AWS access key.
 * `awsSecretKey` Your AWS secret key.
 * `s3BucketName` The S3 bucket name to upload your log files to.

+If AWS keys are not being provided, a default AWS client will be created but it can only work if the deployed logic and logback setup are being used from an ElasticBeanStalk environment.

 There are few optional variables: